penguino-madagascar/gapple-icon-bop/README.md

 		iconP2.x = healthBar.x + (healthBar.width * (FlxMath.remapToRange(healthBar.percent, 0, 100, 100, 0) * 0.01)) - (iconP2.width - iconOffset);
 ```

-and then add in the stuff that i already talked about (gfSpeed and the icon bounce)
+and then add in the stuff that i already talked about in the 0.4.2 section (u dont need to add in the gfspeed because it was already added)

 and your done! :D